-Consultants must be viewed as credible experts in order to gain their clients’ trust.
-A weak brand identity will undermine that credibility.
+Consultants must be viewed as credible experts to gain their clients’ trust.
+Weak brand identity will undermine that credibility.

-Mandi Ellefson, a successful consultant helping small businesses to improve their growth and revenues, explains:
+Mandi Ellefson, a successful consultant helping small businesses to improve their business growth and revenues, explains:

 We believe that good design is good business.
 But most business owners are not designers.
 They’re not marketers.
 They may or may not know what good design is but they’re not necessarily the person who can create it.